-Alison, Bobby, and Carole meet together to choose the hymns for our services.
+Alison, Sue, and Carol meet together to choose the hymns for our services.
 They aim for a mixture of traditional and modern to reflect the diversity of our church membership and choose material that fits in with the theme of the service.

 Working with other Churches

 We work in co-operation with other churches in the area.
 An afternoon Carol Service is organised on the second Sunday in December at Fontès Church in co-operation with Simply Church and the Catholic Church.
-We also join with the Catholic Church and L'Église Protestante unie de France (formerly the Église Reformée) for the Service of Christian Unity, which is held in January or February in the village of St Pargoire.
+We also join with the Catholic Church and L'Église Protestante Unie de France (formerly the Église Reformée) for the Service for the Week of Prayer for Christian Unity, which is held in January or February in the village of St Pargoire.

-The church supports a number of charities.
-For a number of charities, we continue to support them on an on-going basis.
-Others, we support on an ad-hoc basis.
-A list of the charities is published on this website.
+The church supports a number of charities, some on an on-going basis and others on an ad-hoc basis.
+A list of recent charities is on the 'Our Church' tab and then 'Charities'.

-The church organises a range of Social Events during the course of the year.
+The chaplaincy organises a range of Social Events during the course of the year.
 Details are always posted on this website.

 We became a chaplaincy in the Church of England in January 2013 and are part of the Church of England Diocese in Europe.
 The rules of governance are almost identical to those applying to any Church of England parish.
 We have two Churchwardens and the congregation elects members to serve on the Chaplaincy Council.
-There is an Annual General Meeting early each year when reports are presented together with audited accounts.
-The congregation is an "Association Cultuelle" and complies with French Law.
+There is an Annual General Meeting early each year when the Report and Accounts for the previous year is presented.
+The chaplaincy is an 'Association Cultuelle' and 'Association Culturelle' and complies with French law.

-The Church grew from a Home Eucharist Group in October 2003 that later used the church at Conas for its services.
+The Church grew from a Home Eucharist Group in October 2003 that later used the churches at Conas for its services.
 It held its first Service at St Pargoire in March 2010.

 One cookie hosted by Yola (web host), tracks anonymous data used in the analysis of traffic to the website.
 The second cookie is placed by Yola, but hosted by quantcast.com.
 This tracks aggregate visitor information across Yola-hosted sites.